Question: Why is my business not showing up on Google?

 Reason #1: GMB Not Verified (Now Known as Google Business Profile)

 The first reason why is my business not showing up on Google could be due to verification problems.

-It’s essential for your business to verify your GMB listing as until then you won’t be in control of the information displayed there.
+It’s essential for your business to verify your GMB or GBP listing as until then you won’t be in control of the information displayed there.